mjsmyth/abiquo-wiki-examples/README.md

 Files that must NOT be included in the wiki (e.g. files containing licenses).
 The file is in the format "Page name" : "File path"

 ## update_confluence_pages.py
-Read *wiki_all_files.json.txt*.
-If Force update options are set, update all pages found in *wiki_force_update.json.txt*.
-Always ignore prohbited files.
+Read `wiki_all_files.json.txt`.
+If Force update options are set, update all pages found in `wiki_force_update.json.txt`.
+Do not add of the pages in `wiki_prohibited.json.txt` to the wiki.